How to Sell a House As-Is in Ohio

 7. Payment: The seller receives payment quickly, typically within seven days to a few weeks.
 This can vary by company, and sellers who work with a house-buying company often enjoy flexibility in selecting a move-out date that works for them.

 If you aren’t sure where to get a cash offer, consider Simple Sale, a solution from HomeLight.
-With Simple Sale, you tell us a bit about your home, such as whether it’s a single family or condo and how much work it needs.
-From there we’ll provide you with a full cash offer to buy your home in as few as 24 hours.
+Tell us a bit about your home, such as whether it’s a single-family or condo and how much work it needs.
+From there, Simple Sale provides you with a full cash offer to buy your home in as few as 24 hours.

 Skip repairs